WebAssembly/spec/spectec/test-prose/TEST.md

 Externaddr_ok/sub
 - the external address externaddr is valid with the external type xt if:
-  - Under the context s, externaddr is valid with the external type xt'.
+  - externaddr is valid with the external type xt'.
   - xt' matches xt.

 NotationTypingInstrScheme